ROBUSTA COFFEE: THE ULTIMATE GUIDE

 - If some persistent insects are attacking your favorite plants in the garden, create a circle of Robusta coffee around the plant and watch how the chlorogenic acid from coffee makes them go away.

-Differences between Arabica and Robusta cultivation
+Differences between Arabica and Robusta cultivation and coffee beans

 Cultivation of Arabica coffee